nkawano/likeHHKBfor101KB/README.md

 - Have administrator privilege.(Edit registry)

 ## Install
-1. Run convCapsCtrl.reg
+1. Run convCapsCtrl.reg.
+(Need Windows reboot.)
-2. Run like-hhkb.ahk with AutoHotkey
+2. Run like-hhkb.ahk with AutoHotkey.

 ## What happend
 - By registry, Capslock to LeftControl, And Original LeftControl to RightControl.
 - By AutoHotkey, part of hhkb function keys assigned.( arrows, PageUp,Dn, Home, End, +(plus key))

+## Uninstall
+1. Run revertCapsCtrl.reg.
+(Need Windows reboot.)
+2. Stop (or do not run) like-hhkb.ahk.